Below are general descriptions of our major programs and services. Follow the links to the left for more information.

 There’s More to Knoxville!

-The brainchild of Alliance members, this advertising campaign increases the general awareness of all arts and culture activities in Greater Knoxville.
+The brainchild of Alliance members, this hefty calendar of cultural events increases the general awareness of all arts and culture activities in Greater Knoxville.
 Visit www.moretoknoxville.com.

 Other Education Resources